Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Removal from Office

 Any Officer or Member of the Executive Board can be removed by a vote of the Executive Board at a regular or special meeting (three out of four votes for the first two years, and three out of five votes thereafter).
-The reasons for the proposed removal must be sent to all Members of the Executive Board at least thirty days prior to any meeting that will vote on removal of any Officer or Executive Board Member.
+The reasons for the proposed removal must be sent to all Members of the Executive Board at least thirty calendar days prior to any meeting that will vote on the removal of any Officer or Executive Board Member.
 The termination of an Officer or Members position will be effective immediately after the vote.

 Section 2: Right of Appeal